 A trigger event is the action that must happen before a referral reward is earned.
 Choosing the right trigger determines whether your program attracts genuine referrals or gets gamed by people hunting easy rewards.

-The four common trigger events for B2B referral programs:
+The four common trigger events for MSP referral programs:

-- Trial sign-up: Reward earned when the referred person creates an account.
+- Warm introduction: Reward earned when the referrer makes an intro and the prospect engages.
 Low friction, but attracts low-quality referrals and is easy to game.

-- Paid conversion: Reward earned when the referred person becomes a paying customer.
+- Signed contract: Reward earned when the referred prospect signs a managed-services agreement and recurring revenue begins.
 Higher quality, aligns incentives with actual revenue.
 This is the recommended default.

-- Qualified meeting: Reward earned when the referred person completes a sales demo or discovery call.
-Good for enterprise products with longer sales cycles.
+- Qualified meeting: Reward earned when the referred prospect completes a discovery call or IT assessment.
+Good for larger engagements with longer sales cycles.

-- Custom event: Reward earned when the referred person hits a specific milestone — completes onboarding, activates a key feature, reaches a usage threshold.
-Best for PLG products where activation signals future retention.
+- Custom event: Reward earned when the referred client hits a specific milestone — completes onboarding, passes their first security review, reaches a tenure threshold.
+Best when early retention signals long-term contract value.

-For most B2B SaaS companies, paying on paid conversion is the right choice.
-It's easy to explain, impossible to game with fake sign-ups, and directly ties the reward to revenue.
-If your sales cycle is long (60+ days), consider a hybrid approach: a smaller reward at trial sign-up to acknowledge the referral immediately, and a larger reward when the prospect converts to paid.
+For most MSPs, paying on signed contract is the right choice.
+It's easy to explain, impossible to game with fake intros, and directly ties the reward to recurring revenue.
+If your sales cycle is long (60+ days), consider a hybrid approach: a smaller reward when a qualified meeting happens to acknowledge the referral immediately, and a larger reward when the prospect signs and MRR begins.

 Set Program Terms and Rules

 Clear program terms prevent confusion, protect against abuse, and set expectations for both referrers and referred prospects.
-Every B2B referral program should define these elements in writing:
+Every MSP referral program should define these elements in writing:

 - Eligibility: Who can participate?
-Active customers only, or trial users too?
-Any account age requirements?
+Active clients only, or trusted advisors like vCIOs and accountants too?
+Any tenure requirements?

 - Reward caps: Is there a maximum number of rewards per referrer per month or year?
 Caps prevent runaway costs and signal potential abuse.

-- Self-referral prevention: How do you prevent customers from referring themselves with a secondary email?
+- Self-referral prevention: How do you prevent a client from referring themselves or a related entity?
 Block same-domain emails, implement IP checks, and require a minimum qualification period.

-- Expiration: How long does a referral link remain valid?
-30-60 days is standard for B2B.
+- Expiration: How long does a referral remain attributable to the referrer?
+30-60 days is standard for B2B service sales.

-- Eligible targets: Can referrers recommend anyone, or only new prospects who don't already have an account?
+- Eligible targets: Can referrers recommend anyone, or only net-new prospects who aren't already in your pipeline?

 - Double-sided terms: If you offer a dual reward, what does the referred prospect receive and when?